sodadata/docs/soda-cloud/display-column-metrics.md

 1. If you are the [Admin]({% link soda-cloud/roles-and-rights.md %}) of the organization, or have a Manager or Editor role for the dataset, navigate to the **Datasets** dashboard, then open the dataset in which you want to enable column metrics.
 2. Click the link in the "Almost done!" banner, or click the gear icon on the right in the table header row in the **Columns** tab.
-3. When prompted, check the box to **Enable Column Metrics**, then save.
-If you see a message that asks you to review time partitioning settings before enabling, click the link, then follow the [instructions]({% link soda-cloud/time-partitioning.md %}) to review and set the time partitioning settings for the dataset.
+3. When prompted, check the box to **Enable Column Metrics**, then save. <!--If you see a message that asks you to review time partitioning settings before enabling, click the link, then follow the instructions to review and set the time partitioning settings for the dataset.-->

-During the next scheduled scan, Soda Cloud captures column metrics for each dataset and displays the information in the **Dataset** dashboard and in the dataset's **Column** tab.
+During the next scan of your dataset, Soda SQL captures and sends column metrics for each dataset to Soda Cloud where you can access the information in the **Dataset** dashboard and in the dataset's **Column** tab.
 Use the column metrics to help you make informed choices when you [create a new monitor]({% link soda-cloud/monitors.md %}).

 ## Go further

-* Learn more about [adding datasets]({% link soda-cloud/add-datasets.md %}) to your Soda Cloud account.
 * [Create monitors and alerts]({% link soda-cloud/monitors.md %}) in Soda Cloud.
-* Learn how to adjust the [scan schedule]({% link soda-cloud/dataset-scan-schedule.md %}) for individual datasets.
 * Learn how to display [sample data]({% link soda-cloud/display-samples.md %}) for individual datasets.
 * Need help?
 Join the <a href="http://community.soda.io/slack" target="_blank"> Soda community on Slack</a>.
 <br />